MalcolmSlaney/CrossCountryStats/README.md

 represent *harder* courses.
 While lower (<1) runner abilities represent *faster* runners.
 In both cases, higher numbers translate to longer finish times.

-Note, the raw outputs from this model are unnormalized and should be considered *relative* results.
-While both the ability and difficulty numbers tend to be close to 1, their baselines are arbitrary.
-Thus an average course_difficulty of 0.5 and an average runner ability of 2 will produce the same overall race-time predictions as the reverse.
-This is explained below in the section on traces.

 ## [Bayesian Modeling](https://www.publichealth.columbia.edu/news/what-bayesian-modeling#:~:text=Bayesian%20modeling%20is%20able%20to,estimated%20toxicities%20of%20certain%20pollutants.)
-We use a Bayesian framework to fit a probabilistic model to explain the observed data (runner's race times).
+We use a Bayesian framework to derive a probabilistic model to explain the observed data (runner's race times).
-In a Bayesian model all the parameters of the model are considered random variables.
+In a Bayesian model all the parameters of the model are random variables.
 We don't know Kent's true ability, so it is a random variable.
 Likewise, the difficulty of Crystal changes with the weather and other variables we do not have control over.
 Our goal is to find probability distributions that are as narrow as possible to explain the observed data.

-By way of contrast, a deterministic model such as linear regression finds the model parameters that produce the smallest possible error (in the mean-squared sense) when predicting the observed times.
+By way of contrast, a deterministic model such as linear regression finds the model parameters that produce the smallest possible total error (in the mean-squared sense) when predicting the observed times.
 Instead, here we use a Bayesian model so we can model and